japl-lang/japl/README.md

 ### Running the build script

-As a next step, you need to run the build script.
+As a next step, you need to run JABT (YES, Just Another Build Tool).
 This will generate the required configuration files, compile the JAPL runtime and run tests (unless `--skip-tests` is used).
 There are some settings that can be tweaked with command-line options (or environment variables), for more information, run `python3 build.py --help`.

 To compile the JAPL runtime, you'll first need to move into the project's directory you cloned before, so run `cd japl`, then `python3 build.py ./src` and wait for it to complete.
 You should now find an executable named `japl` (or `japl.exe` on windows) inside the `src` folder.